Healthdirect Free Australian health advice you can count on.

 How is a nervous breakdown treated?

-Medicines may help treat an underlying mental health condition, such as depression or anxiety.
+Medicines can be used to help treat an underlying mental health condition, such as depression or anxiety.
+Medicines for a nervous breakdown may include:

 Can a nervous breakdown be prevented?